-During the year the College met with both Academic and Support staff trade unions, namely NIPSA and UCU, the College recognise the importance of consultation with Trade Union colleagues to ensure good relations across the college.
+During the year the College met with both Academic and Support staff trade unions, namely UCU and NIPSA.
+The College recognises the importance of consultation with Trade Union colleagues to ensure good relations across the College.

-NORTH WEST REGIONAL COLLEGE STATEMENT OF THE RESPONSIBILITIES OF THE ACCOUNTING OFFICER & GOVERNING BODY FOR THE YEAR ENDED 31 JULY 2023
+NORTH WEST REGIONAL COLLEGE REMUNERATION REPORT FOR THE YEAR ENDED 31 JULY 2024